AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

 * Implement offers from Decision Management in your app.

-## Setup your app
+## Setup

 >[!TIP]
 >
->If you have setup your app already as part of the [Setup A/B tests with Target](target.md) tutorial, you can skip [Install Adobe Journey Optimizer - Decisioning tags extension](#install-adobe-journey-optimizer---decisioning-tags-extension) and [Update your schema](#update-your-schema).
+>If you have setup your environment already as part of the [Setup A/B tests with Target](target.md) tutorial, you can skip [Install Adobe Journey Optimizer - Decisioning tags extension](#install-adobe-journey-optimizer---decisioning-tags-extension) and [Update your schema](#update-your-schema).

 ### Update Edge configuration